|

 MODY

-This type of diabetes appears before the age of 25, is controlled for at least two years without having
+This type of diabetes appears before the age of 25, is controlled for at least two

-to administer insulin, and is not accompanied by production of acids in the blood (ketosis).
+years without having to administer insulin, and is not accompanied by production

 The type arising from a mutation in the insulin gene

-In this type, the blood proinsulin and insulin levels are high, but there is a defect in the
+In this type, the blood proinsulin and insulin levels are high, but there is a defect

-This means that the natural insulin in these patients is not sufficiently effective.
+in the structure of the insulin itself.
+This means that the natural insulin in these

-Treatment usually involves a low-sugar diet and oral hypoglycemics (drugs that reduce blood sugar).
+and oral hypoglycemics (drugs that reduce blood sugar).

 Inheritance pattern

-Type 1 – multifactorial inheritance.
-Here a number of genes
+Type 1 - multifactorial inheritance.
+Here

-act together, possibly also with environmental factors.
+a number of genes act together, possibly also with environmental factors.
+Viruses

-Viruses may be a minor environmental factor.
+may be a minor environmental factor.
+The histocompatibility (tissue type) site plays

-The histocompatibility (tissue type) site plays a role with regard to genetic susceptibility.
+a role with regard to genetic susceptibility.
+There are probably additional genes

-There are probably additional genes that are important in the genetic predisposition to develop
+that are important in the genetic predisposition to develop diabetes mellitus.

-Type 2 – multifactorial inheritance.
-Here diabetes and
+Type 2 - multifactorial inheritance.
+Here

-a high-sugar diet act as environmental catalysts.
+diabetes and a high-sugar diet act as environmental catalysts.
+The genetic predisposition

-The genetic predisposition is undoubtedly more significant than in type 1.
+is undoubtedly more significant than in type 1.

-In some families with diabetes, such as the type that results from a mutation in the insulin
+In some families with diabetes, such as the type that results from a mutation in

-gene and in MODY, where it is an isolated finding rather than being part of a syndrome, the
+the insulin gene and in MODY, where it is an isolated finding rather than being

-inheritance pattern is autosomal dominant.
+part of a syndrome, the inheritance pattern is autosomal

 Penetrance